Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/example_data_source.md

   - testing
 ---

-When deploying a Stacks data platform, you may optionally include deployment an Azure SQL database.
+When deploying a Stacks data platform, you may optionally include an Azure SQL database.
 This database is intended to be used for experimenting and testing ingest processes with the Stacks data platform.
-The database will be deployed into the same resource groups as the core data platform resources, for example:
+The database will be deployed into the same resource groups as the core data platform resources, named for example:

 * **SQL server name:** amidostacksdeveuwdesql.database.windows.net
 * **SQL database name:** sqldbtest